Stabbath/world-gen-prototype/README.md

 - in continental-continental convergent zones, neither gets subducted, so the crust thickens and uplifts and forms huge mountain ranges (himalayas)

-Oceanic Crust is created in divergent zones.
-Oceanic Crust is also created at hot spots.
-Continental Crust is created through arc volcanism at subduction zones.
-Continental Crust is also pushed up at continental-oceanic subduction zones.

-I have a lot of disparate notes on crust and rock types... need to bring it all together with a bit more detail.

 IDEA: probably it would be best to create boundaries and plates one by one, carefully.
 So they always remain consistent.
 	We could set-up the algorithm in such a way that the appearance of new rifts (like the east-african one) is the same mechanism as we use for the initial generation...
 	So for the initial set-up, we would force a rift, find its opposing subduction zones, define plates and plate movement, and repeat, until we reach the desired number of plates (as specified in input params)